Blaiski/Grappl/README.md

 ## License
 Our license and Terms of Use can be found [here](https://grappl.io/license).

 Grappl is a commercial software, and comes also with a standard package available to use for all, free of charge.
 This **preview version** of Grappl is offered as a free trial, and will expire on `29th Dec, 2023`.
-Our free standard version will then replace this preview version.
+Our free standard version will then subsequently replace it.

-`Note:` some features currently offered in this preview version are part of our premium package, and will not be available in the free standard package.
+`Note:` Some premium features in the preview version may not be available in the free standard package.

 ---
 </br>

-✴︎ Kudos to [AUT Ventures](https://ventures.aut.ac.nz) for inccubating and supporting innovation 🥳
+✴︎We extend our grattitude to [AUT Ventures](https://ventures.aut.ac.nz)for their invaluable support and incubation of innovation.